vemonet/rdflib-endpoint/README.md

 Here are some projects using `rdflib-endpoint` to deploy custom SPARQL endpoints with python:

 * [The Bioregistry](https://bioregistry.io/), an open source, community curated registry, meta-registry, and compact identifier resolver.
-* [proycon/codemeta-server](https://github.com/proycon/codemeta-server), server for codemeta, in memory triple store, SPARQL endpoint and simple web-based visualisation for end-user
+* [proycon/codemeta-server](https://github.com/proycon/codemeta-server), server for codemeta, in memory triple store, SPARQL endpoint and simple web-based visualisation for end-user.
+* [AKSW/sparql-file](https://github.com/AKSW/sparql-file), serve a RDF file as an RDFLib Graph through a SPARQL endpoint.

 ## 🛠️ Contributing